 2.10.
 REGISTRATION CERTIFICATE/FOAL BOOK

-At the time the foal is initially presented for registration, the owner must relinquish the original Birth Acknowledgment document to the FPS judges or the FHANA.
-It will be replaced with the appropriate FPS Registration Certificate.
+At the time the foal is initially presented for registration, the owner must relinquish the original Birth Acknowledgment (Blue Paper) document to the KFPS judges or the FHANA.
+It will be replaced with the appropriate KFPS Registration Certificate.
 An explanation of each item on the laminated certificates is in the Appendix.
 Additional registration information can be found in Section 4.

 2.11.
 PARENTAGE VERIFICATION